Supplemental Pay (Policy 7195)

 Boise State University faculty and non-classified employees may not receive compensation from funds administered through the University payroll system in excess of 100 percent of their Institutional Base Salary for Regular Duties during the Base Salary Period.

 Compensation during the Base Salary Period for the performance of additional temporary duties or assignments may be paid in excess of the Institutional Base Salary for all or part of that period if approval for compensation is obtained in accordance with this policy.
-The employee’s supervisor must ensure that any employee approved for Supplemental Pay continues to meet expectations in performance of his or her regular job duties.
+The employee’s supervisor must ensure that any employee approved for Supplemental Pay continues to meet expectations in performance of their regular job duties.
 In any event, the total amount of approved supplemental pay shall not exceed 20% effort above and beyond Regular Duties.

 3.1 Academic Year Period